 So Adele came to us to see if this was fair.

 What we said

 After looking at Adele's complaint, we decided that the complaint had been brought more than 6 years from when the account she was complaining about was sold in 2001.
-We also felt Adele would have known (or at the very least she ought to have known) that she hadn't been told about the benefits of her account when she received the letter in 2012 which set out the account's benefits.
+We also felt Adele would have known (or at the very least she ought to have known) that she hadn't been told about the benefits of her account when she received the letter in 2012.

 There weren't any exceptional circumstances to explain why she hadn't complained in time, so under the rules we have to apply, we decided we couldn't look into Adele's complaint.